 “I look forward to celebrating this in my capacity as patron over the course of the year and I am particularly pleased that I will also get to enjoy the IQ Quarry Garden so close to home in the summer.”

-Miles Watkins is President of IQ.
+Miles Watkins is President of the Institute of Quarrying.
 He adds: “The Duke’s patronage in this our 100th year is great news for IQ and its members and we are very appreciative of his support.
 2017 promises to be a very exciting year for our members, with a number of major partnerships including the National Memorial Arboretum and the Royal Horticultural Society.”

-IQ is investing in a major programme of public-facing communications throughout 2017, the highlight of which is a show garden called ‘Quarry Garden’, created by award winning designer Paul Hervey-Brookes, at RHS Chatsworth Flower Show in June.
+IQ is investing in a major programme of public-facing communications throughout 2017, the highlight of which is a show garden known as ‘Quarry Garden’, created by award winning designer Paul Hervey-Brookes, at RHS Chatsworth Flower Show in June.